jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 - Generate contour lines
 	- Choose one to many
 - Export vertices to CSV files
-	- Export as stings of vertices
+	- Export as strings of vertices
-	- Export as two vertex pairs of of segments
+	- XYZ coordinates plus a line index

 ### Credits